jwoakley/p5jsHaveFunTimerClickable/README.md

-## Empty Example for P5.js
+## Having Fun with Timers and Clickables for P5.js
-#### by Scott Kildall
+#### by joshua wilder oakley

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This is a totally silly and completely ridiculous example using countdown timers and Clickables from the https://github.com/Lartu/p5.clickable library.

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+Have Fun!